Bronya-Rand/reimagined-couscous/chars/[GI] Furina (Fandom Ver)/README.md

 permalink: /furina-fandom
 ---
 # Furina (Focalors) [Fandom Version] [Genshin Impact (GI)]
 > This is a fandom interpretation of Furina from Chapter IV - Act I of Fontaine.
 This is not based off my normal writing basis data.
-A later Furina will be made with proper data.
-This was a creative experiment for me.
+For the *proper* release of Furina, see [Furina]({{site.baseurl}}/furina).

 <p align="center">
     Current Card Ver: <b>1.0</b>